Marketing. Not always front and center for lawyers and law firms–but it should be.

-In Episode 14 we discuss legal marketing with Barry Solomon, lawyer, former BigLaw CMO (Chief Marketing Officer) and current President of Foundation Software Group.
-Foundation develops law firm experience management software providing a foundation for other knowledge management applications that need to know what the law firm has done, who did it, who it was done for and who all was involved.
+In Episode 14 we talk to Barry Solomon, lawyer, former BigLaw CMO (Chief Marketing Officer) and current President of Foundation Software Group.
+Foundation develops experience management software for law firms.

 Barry also discusses the benefits of using of technology to gather data and track marketing metrics.
 He points out that much of the data helpful to improve marketing efforts is often found in software law firms already use (such as billing and timekeeping software, matter management software and the like).

-In Episode 14 we also talk with Daniel Goldstein, the Founder of Trust & Will, an online tool to create, edit, store, and share a trust and will.
-To create a will on the site, users need only answer a few questions and decide what type of estate planning documents are best for them.
+We also talk with Daniel Goldstein, the Founder of Trust & Will, an online tool to create, edit, store, and share a trust and will.

 Editing and Production: Grant Blackstock